 Upon Your arrival our representative will meet You at the airport and accompany to Your hotel.
 After having a rest You will start a tour through Yerevan.
 The walking tour starts from the Heart of the city - Republic Square.
 You will visit History Museum of Armenia which is located on the square.
 Here You will get acquainted with the rich history of the Armenians.
 The museum has a national collection of 400,000 objects and was founded in 1920.
 Then You will continue walking on the Northern Avenue up to the Opera Theater.
 It is located on Freedom Square.
 Not far from Freedom square is Saryan s park where you can see pictures of Armenia drawn by Armenian artists.
 Then You will continue the walk to Matenadaran, a repository of ancient manuscripts, research institute and museum.
 It holds one of the world s richest depositories of medieval manuscripts and books which span a broad range of subjects, including theology, philosophy, history, medicine, literature, art history, and cosmography in Armenian and many other languages.
 After it You will walk to Cascade complex and see the giant stairway and modern sculptures.
 Together You will reach the top of the stairway and admire the mesmerizing panorama of Yerevan.

-Day 3: Musaler - Etchmiadzin (Mother Cathedral, St. Hripsime, St. Gayane churches, Treasury Museum) - Zvartnots Temple
+Day 2: Musaler - Sardarapat - Etchmiadzin (Mother Cathedral, St. Hripsime, St. Gayane churches, Treasury Museum) - Zvartnots Temple

 Musaler is an Armenian village known for its eagle-like building called Memorial and museum of Musaler.
 This place is a symbol of Armenian will to survive as in 1915 when Turkish plan of ethnic cleaning of Armenians was started, Armenians have been announced to leave their homeland, but population of Musaler ignored the deportation edict and chose to resist against Turkish troops.
+Your next stop, Sardarapat Memorial (located in Araks village) is a memorial complex to the Battle of Sardarapat.
+Its a symbol of pride and survival, the Sardarapat Memorial marks the place of Armenias successful last-ditch effort to save the nation from obliteration at the hands of the Turks in the Battle of Sardarapaton May 22–26, 1918.
+Against tremendous odds, and during the haunting backdrop of genocide during the previous few years, Armenias makeshift army rebuffed the Turkish troops and safeguarded the small portion of historic Armenia, what became the current republic as it stands today.
+On the grounds of the historic battle one can today visit the Sardarapat Ethnography and Liberation Movement History Museum adjacent to the outdoor monument.
 Etchmiadzin Cathedral has always been in the core of the Armenian and foreign architects’ and scientists’ research.
 According to History of the Armenians by Agathangelos, Armenias patron saint Gregory the Illuminator had a vision of Jesus Christ descending from heaven and striking the earth with a golden hammer to show where the cathedral should be built.
 Saint Hripsime Church is one of the oldest churches in Armenia.
 It is a UNESCO World Heritage Site.
 St. Hripsime church in Etchmiadzin is considered a masterpiece of early Christian Armenian architecture.
 The Church of St. Gayane was built in the 7th century.
 Gayane came to Armenia with 38 nuns including Hripsime .The legend says the church was built over the tomb of Virgin Gayane who was killed for preaching Christianity.
 The Treasury Museum is home to rare items such as church accessories with historical and artistic value, gold and pearl dresses, crosses and cathedral rocks, numerous ritual items made of gold, silver and ivory decorated with delicate and precious stones.
 The museum also features unique sacred relics as well as St. Geghard, the spear by which the centurion Longinus pierced Jesus Christ or the Ark of Noah.